-Even if you’re not an under-25 shopoholic making a beeline for the sacred 109 Building, don’t miss the bar owned by a dog, the comic book café, and three stores that never fail to entertain with only-in-Japan products.
+This is where you’ll find that crazy scramble intersection and the neighborhood where young Tokyo goes to play.
+Even if you’re not an under-25 shopoholic making a beeline for the sacred 109 Building, don’t miss the comic book café, and three stores that never fail to entertain with only-in-Japan products.

 The best time to see Shibuya is during the afternoon and evening, bacause it’s the one place that gets better as it becomes more crowded.
 First we’ll cross the famous intersection in front of Shibuya Station, where over a thousand people people are unleashed every time the light changes.
 If you like, we’ll go up to the second floor of the Starbucks across the street, for pix.

 So what kind of things would you like to see in Shibuya?